Community Fibre vs Hyperoptic broadband

 Winner: Community Fibre offer symmetrical upload speeds on all of their broadband packages, as well as an even faster 3Gbps plan option, although Hyperoptic guarantee minimum broadband speeds.

-Hyperoptic offer fibre to the building and while they do provide symmetrical upload speeds on their faster plans, their cheaper 30Mb and 50Mb options come with much slower uploads of just 1Mb and 5.7Mb respectively.
+Hyperoptic offer full fibre to the building and while they do provide symmetrical upload speeds on their faster plans, their cheaper 30Mb and 50Mb options come with much slower uploads of just 1Mb and 5.7Mb respectively.

 Here are Community Fibre's average broadband speeds: